 This command line option is only available if HPX was built with support for HWLOC (Portable Hardware Locality (HWLOC)) enabled.
-Please see Options and Variables for more details on how to enable support for HWLOC in HPX.
+Please see CMake Variables used to configure HPX for more details on how to enable support for HWLOC in HPX.

 Affinities can be specified using HWLOC (Portable